Sacramento River delta Historical Society

 Share Your Stories

-On March 18, April 22, and May 13, from 10 am to noon, we’ll have the coffee pot and conversation going for folks to come by and share a story, take a peek at our holdings, or talk about ways to engage the community.
+conversation going for folks to come by and share a story, peek at our holdings, or talk about ways to engage the community.
 Have photos to share or other items from the Delta?
 Bring them, too.
 We’ll provide coffee, tea, and some snacks.
 And hopefully, a new scanner to digitize your images.
+If we can recruit some new volunteers, we’ll expand the resource center openings to at least once a month.
 Check out our Facebook Group for updates.

 Community Engagement